This assignment contains two tasks:

 - Homework was submitted on the server by the due date.
 We have a program that checks the timestamp of your files.
 Late submissions receive 0 points.

-- Folders and files have the required names and are uploaded to the proper location.
-We generate links to your folders automatically, thus, if you don't conform with the instructions, we cannot see your page (the link will be broken).
+- Folders and files have the specified names and are uploaded to the proper location, otherwise we cannot see your page.

-- Your files have comments at the top and as necessary interspersed in the code.
+- HTML files have comments at the top and as necessary interspersed in the code.

 - Your code follows our recommended coding style.

-- You have used all HTML elements we required and applied styling (through CSS rules) to the minimum number of things.
+- You have used all HTML elements we required.

-- Your images are smaller than 100 KB and show on the page.
+- Each of the images you are using is smaller than 100 KB and shows in the page.